-Vendors offer construction accounting software to meet needs for companies of all sizes and scopes.
-Many small businesses and contractors can rely on simple accounting software, like Quickbooks, if their projects focus on a specific niche without much variation.
+Vendors offer construction accounting software to meet the needs of companies of all sizes and scopes.
+Many small businesses and contractors can rely on simple accounting software, like QuickBooks, if their projects focus on a specific niche without much variation.
 However, general accounting software usually does not have the functionality to track job-specific costs and revenues, which creates a need for manual workarounds.
 As the complexities of a company’s projects grow, these workarounds become increasingly less effective and efficient for managing financial information and producing meaningful reports about the state of the business.

 At the opposite end of the spectrum, accounting tools can be a key feature of enterprise resource planning (ERP) systems, which offer larger companies an all-in-one solution for many functions of a business’s operations.
 ERP solutions allow construction businesses to combine their accounting, asset management, contracts, CRM, payroll, and other aspects of the business into one tool.
 The downside of ERPs is that many of the options on the market are not tailored to the construction industry and therefore may not include construction-specific functionality.
-Companies looking to an ERP as their construction accounting solution should be sure to seek out a system that includes features like job costing and other construction-specific accounting modules.
+Companies looking for an ERP as their construction accounting solution should be sure to seek out a system that includes features like job costing and other construction-specific accounting modules.

 Construction Accounting vs. General Accounting Software

 General accounting software is a form of software that allows businesses to track the organization’s financial accounts.
-For general accounting software, like Quickbooks, most of the functionality is built around a general ledger, including accounts payable, accounts receivable, and tracking for the business’s assets, liabilities, capital, revenues, and expenses.
+For general accounting software, like QuickBooks, most of the functionality is built around a general ledger, including accounts payable, accounts receivable, and tracking for the business’s assets, liabilities, capital, revenues, and expenses.
 These tools are vital day-to-day resources for companies to manage the money coming in and going out of the business.

 In contrast, construction accounting software includes many of these same features but also adds more modules specific to the needs of construction professionals.
 Construction-specific features in a construction accounting software program usually include project accounting, job costing, and specialized progress billing.
-Whether your construction project entails residential, commercial, or industrial work, a construction accounting software will help track real-time expenses such as materials and labor, stay on top of revenue, and handle employee payroll.
+Whether your construction project entails residential, commercial, or industrial work, construction accounting software will help track real-time expenses such as materials and labor, stay on top of revenue, and handle employee payroll.

 The question of whether you need construction accounting software or whether you can get by with general accounting software will be highly dependent on your business’s size and the scope of your operations.
-If you only have a small number of projects or projects that usually have similar costs, you may be able to work around the limitations of a general accounting software.
+If you only have a small number of projects or projects that usually have similar costs, you may be able to work around the limitations of general accounting software.
 For larger companies, however, construction accounting software is virtually a must.
-Companies that have numerous projects happening concurrently, sometimes in different locales, need the specialized modules to help them track project costs, understand revenues, and manage payroll across different locations.
+Companies that have numerous projects happening concurrently, sometimes in different locales, need specialized modules to help them track project costs, understand revenues, and manage payroll across different locations.

 Construction Accounting Software vs. ERP